ProgerXP/Notepad2e/Readme.txt

   Ctrl+Shift+1-2 with active text selection to navigate to that URL (with %s replaced but not URL-encoded).

+  Another hidden feature: if Replace With is ^c - clipboard contents will be used instead.

   File > Encoding > UTF-8 now has Shift+F8 hotkey assigned.

   File > Line Endings > Unix now has Alt+F8 hotkey assigned.